We usually associate stress with having too much to do and living in a fast-paced world.

 2. Financial Stress

 Our finances were tight and sending him to a private Christian school was just impossible.
 As middle school was coming to an end, I started feeling stress and worry building up.
-That’s when the reality of these Bible verses about stress hit me:
+That’s when the reality of these Scriptures about stress hit me:

 Who of you by worrying can add a single hour to your life?
 Since you cannot do this very little thing, why do you worry about the rest?
 Luke 12:25-26

 “With man this is impossible, but with God all things are possible.”
 Matthew 19:26

 I had to accept that situation as it was: impossible.
 So, why worry about it?
 My financial stress was taken away when I put my focus on what I could do and left the impossibilities with God.

 What could I do?
 I started to look into ways where we could save and cut expenses.
 The results were amazing.
 I found out we had been ripped off by our car insurance company for three years.